House viewing checklist for every house hunter

 Some agents will turn the lights on in the daytime.
 This is likely to mean that the place is dark.
 So, if you see lights on, switch them off and see if the place is too dark.

-A few agents might fail to mention that some expensive fittings like marble fireplaces are not included in the sale.
-Always ask what included and be ready to bargin if things aren’t.
+A few agents might forget to mention that some expensive fittings like marble fireplaces are not included in the sale.
+Always ask what included and be ready to bargain if things aren’t.
+Again, it’s worth adding these questions to your house viewing checklist.

 Buy in haste.
 Repent at leisure!